AdobeDocs/experience-platform.en/help/release-notes/2022/august-2022.md

 {style="table-layout:auto"}

-For more information on Attribution AI, please see the [Customer AI](../../intelligent-services/customer-ai/overview.md) overview.
+For more information on Customer AI, please see the [Customer AI](../../intelligent-services/customer-ai/overview.md) overview.